 You need to know something.
-When you go to Myanmar, after a few days, you feel like there are pagodas all over the place, and you also feel like you keep watching the same temples over and over again (I had the same feeling in Uzbekistan with all the mosques and mausoleums).
+When you go to Myanmar, after a few days, you feel like there are pagodas all over the place, and you also feel like you keep watching the same temples over and over again (I had the same feeling in Japan but also in Uzbekistan with all the mosques and mausoleums).
 For some people, it may get tedious after visiting some cities in the country, especially since Hpa An is usually not the first destination of people traveling in Myanmar.

 Anyway, I heard a lot of nice things about Hpa An, so I decided to see by myself what the city looked like.
 The main tourist attractions to see are actually located a few kilometers away from Hpa An, therefore it’s not possible to get there by foot.
 Thus, hotels suggest getting a tuktuk for a full day with a local, who will take you to all the different places to see.
 And that’s what I did!
 I hopped on a tuktuk for the day with two Dutch people and three French girls.
 Let’s go to discover Hpa An!

 Basically we spent the day visiting various pagodas and caves, and we also admired the landscapes of the region.
 We started our trip going to a cave, Ya The Byan Cave.
 A cave with quite a few stairs to climb to reach the entrance.
 Inside the cave we can see many Buddhas and in the back, there’s a footbridge overlooking the landscape outside.